letsgetrusty/bootcamp/4. Projects/3. Microservices/Problem/README.md

 [Session based auth](https://www.geeksforgeeks.org/session-vs-token-based-authentication/) works by giving the client a session token which can be used in subsequent requests to authenticate the user.

-__Model__

-Models describe how information is organized, transmitted or stored.
-In Rust models are defined as `enums` and `structs`.

 ## Recommendations
 Here's a list of recommended action items to do during and after the development, to help you more effectively build the project and learn from the project.

 During Development:
-* You can either create your own Rust project and copy over the code in each step or clone this repo and finish the steps directly in this repo.
+* For this project create your own GitHub repo and copy over the code from Stage 1, Step 1.
+Having your own repro is important for the GitHub CI/CD to work.
 * Check the project description/requirements to make sure you are building what is asked of you.
 * Utilize the included unit tests to help debug your implementation.
 * If you get stuck, ask for help in the Discord server or look at the next step for the solution to the current step.